sbvoxel/SbAudio/README.txt

 It's important to have the ability to fade the volume of a sound and it serves as a good example of a high-ish level use case that the library would do good to provide.

-Fading has to happen within the API because spamming a 'set volume' call from a lower-priority and lower frame rate game thread isn't going to work very well for numerous reasons.

-Even if the game thread had the ability to act perfectly for spammming a set volume call, there's currently a 'sendLock' and 'volumeLock' involved in setting the volume (gain) of a voice.
-This has to be disruptive to both threads.
+Fading has to happen within the API because having to spam a 'set volume' call from a lower-priority and lower frame rate game thread would be far from ideal.
+Even if the game could do this well enough, there's currently a 'sendLock' and 'volumeLock' involved in setting the volume (gain) of a voice which is bound to be disruptive when locking so often.

 FAudio supports 'XACT' (SbAudio has removed it) and implements it with an additional audio thread, matching the thread priority of the main audio thread.
 The XACT library has the concept of fading, but FAudio implements it by spamming the 'set volume' call from this additional audio thread.
-This is better than doing it from a game thread, but it should still bump into the lock issue.
+This is better than doing it from a game thread, but the lock issue remains.

 I have yet to learn how the XAPO feature works, and it might have a (non-easy?) way to do fading from the audio thread.